TIBCOSoftware/flogo/docs/content/faas/how-to.md

 }
 ```

-Create the app using the copied flogo.json
+Create the app using the above flogo.json

-Note: this example command assumes that you are executing it in the same directory where flogo.json lives
+Note: this example command assumes that you are executing it in the same directory as flogo.json

 ```bash
 flogo create -f flogo.json lambda